 Obviously, your plants will be much healthier and have stronger systems in place with the use of the Korean Natural Farming method.
 Their cell walls will be able to build up enough energy to withstand harsher climates, as well as have a better immune system that fights off diseases and cuts down the risk of mold development.

-What are the cons of Korean Natural Farming?
+What Are The Cons Of Korean Natural Farming?

-While not many negative things could be said about this, the only drawback that is actually worth taking note of is the time, effort, and patience that you will have to exercise!
+While not many negative things could be said about this, the only drawback that is worth taking note of is the time, effort, and patience that you will have to exercise!
 It is not the simplest undertaking for your cannabis plants.
 Additionally, depending on where you live, it may be quite a hassle to practice this method of growing!

 Not only will you need an ample amount of knowledge about cannabis plants.
 Furthermore, you will also have to have a certain degree of understanding of how certain microbes/solutions work.
 Plus, how the environment reacts to certain solutions.
 If it gets too scientific for growers, they may end up botching the whole growing operation.

-Two Primary Stages of Korean Natural Farming (KNF)?
+Two Primary Stages Of Korean Natural Farming (KNF)?

 While we are not exactly considered experts on the subject, we do know that there are two main stages that you will need to take note of when applying your very own KNF solutions to your gardens.

 First off, you will have to create the right nutrient solution for your plants.
-This will typically need large doses of nitrogen in order to have the rooting systems properly develop and stretch enough to absorb all the nutrients that you give them.
-Take a bucket and place in some chopped-up pieces of fish.
+This will typically need large doses of nitrogen to have the rooting systems properly develop and stretch enough to absorb all the nutrients that you give them.
+Take a bucket and place it in some chopped-up pieces of fish.
 Yes, we said fish.
 This allows the build-up of fish amino acids that can aid and sustain your plants with enough proteins and energy.
 After you have done that, take some brown sugar and place the same amount as the chopped-up fish (in terms of weight).
 Afterward, take any fruits that you may have and break them down.
 Mix this all together.

 When you are done, simply take a cheesecloth and cover the top.
 The fermentation process will take anywhere from 4 to 6 months.
 This time is the requirement to break down the ingredients and turn them into a fine solution.
 This makes it easy for the roots to absorb nutrients.
 Provide this solution to your plants during the early stages of vegging.
 Because this is the time wherein plants will start developing their structures.
 This added boost of sustenance will keep them fresh and robust all throughout.